jeff-pedro/challenge-backend-adopet/docs/README_en.md

   # Challenge Backend: AdoPet

-  > **AdoPet 🐾** is a pseudo company which acts as an intermediary between people who want to adopt pets and NGOs that removing animals from the streets.
+  > **AdoPet 🐾** is a pseudo company that acts as an intermediary between people who want to adopt pets and NGOs that remove animals from the streets.

   <a>English</a> -
   <a href="../README.md">Potuguese</a>